Jingy2000/disaster-tweets-classification/README.md

 ### Data Preprocessing

-In the notebook, I performed various preprocessing steps to make the data suitable for a BERT model.
+In the notebook, I performed various preprocessing steps to make the data suitable for a language model and explore the dataset.
 This includes:

 - Handling missing values
 - Removing special characters and URLs, expanding contractions
+- Reduced the unknown word rate in embeddings from 45% to 4%.

+These preprocessing efforts significantly improve the data quality, paving the way for a robust language model training.

 ### Training Strategy

 I employed a combination of:

-- Monitoring validation loss to explore the hyperparameters, ensuring the model doesn't overfit
+- Monitoring validation loss to explore the hyperparameters, ensuring the model doesn't overfit and  fine-tuning model hyperparameters
-- Using AdamW optimizer, learning rate schedules with warm-up steps,
+- Using AdamW optimizer, learning rate schedules with warm-up steps.
+- Using pre-trained Glove and Word2Vec embeddings to leverage transfer learning for word embedding.
+- Ensuring efficient RNN training by implementing padding and masking for batch sequences.

 ## Results